 With minimal risk and numerous resources, student entrepreneurship is on the rise at campuses all over the country.
-According to an Insights Report from the Kauffman Center for Entrepreneurial Leadership, more than 1,500 universities offer some form of entrepreneurial resources, an increase of 120 percent in the last 5 years.
+According to an Insights Report from the Kauffman Center for Entrepreneurial Leadership, more than 1,500 universities offer some form of entrepreneurial resources, an increase of 120% in the last five years.

 While most universities now offer incubators, hackathons and networking events, there are a multitude of resources that aren't limited to a specific student body.
 If you didn't win your campuswide business competition, never fear.
 You still have options to give your business idea the leverage it needs.

-Almost 80 percent of professionals consider networking valuable to career success, according to LinkedIn's corporate communications team.
-The same study also found that 70 percent of people were hired at a company where they had a connection with another employee at that same company.
+Almost 80% of professionals consider networking valuable to career success, according to LinkedIn's corporate communications team.
+The same study found that 70% of people were hired at a company where they had a connection with a current employee.